RESEARCH & INNOVATION

 Diverse academic cohort engaged in collaborative learning

-This pillar also includes our contribution to a multi-organization research working group, part of the Human Intelligences initiative, developing a layered model of critical thinking for the AI era: one that treats it not as a checklist of analytic skills but as an emergent capacity built from cognitive subskills, epistemic competencies, and intrapersonal foundations.
+This pillar also includes our contribution to a multi-organization research working group, part of the Human Intelligences Research Collaborative, developing a layered model of critical thinking for the AI era: one that treats it not as a checklist of analytic skills but as an emergent capacity built from cognitive subskills, epistemic competencies, and intrapersonal foundations.

 Selected Current Work